ThymeKeeper/thyme/README.md

-# thyme
+# sage

-A terminal text editor that won't make you cry.
-Much.
+A Python REPL and pseudo Jupyter notebook in your terminal.

 ## Overview

-thyme is a terminal-based text editor written in Rust.
-It's the editor you use when nano feels too bloated and vim's learning curve looks like a wall.
-Built with the revolutionary idea that text editors should let you edit text.
+sage is a terminal-based Python REPL and pseudo Jupyter notebook written in Rust.
+It combines a text editor with interactive Python execution, allowing you to write code in cells and execute them with live feedback - all in your terminal.

 <img width="1219" height="628" alt="thyme" src="https://github.com/user-attachments/assets/e0d7138b-c2c5-446b-bec7-f8bb89d335e2" />